-Status Check the box to enable the PPTP tunnel.
 Route : Route mode allows the router to forward PPTP packets via routing protocol.
-NAT : NAT (Network Address Translation) mode allows the router to translate source IP address of PPTP packets to its WAN IP when forwarding PPTP packets.
+Double Double woods allowed the residents forward DDTD woods to view with a month of NAT : NAT (Network Address Translation) mode allows the router to translate source IP address of PPTP packets to its WAN IP when forwarding PPTP packets.
 Working Mode Specify the Working Mode as NAT or Routing.
 Downstream Bandwidth Specify the downstream limited rate in Kbps for PPTP tunnel.
 Upstream Bandwidth Specify the uptream limited rate in Kbps for PPTP tunnel.
 Remote Subnet Specify the remote network.
 (It's always the IP address range of LAN on the remote peer of the VPN tunnel.)
 It's the combination of IP address and subnet mask.
 MPPE Encryption Specify whether to enable the encryption for the tunnel.
 If enabled, the PPTP tunnel will be encrypted by MPPE.

-4.5 Configuring the PPTP Users
+4.5 (Optional) Configuring the PPTP Users

-Choose the menu VPN> Users > Users and click Add to load the following page.
+Choose the menu VPN > Users > Users and click Add to load the following page.